thomasrobertgee/recipe-app/README.md

 - **Barcode Scanning:** Users can scan product barcodes using their device camera to quickly add items to their pantry (utilizes Open Food Facts API via backend proxy).
 - **Receipt Scanning (Beta):** Users can upload or take a photo of a receipt.
 Google Cloud Vision OCR extracts text, and OpenAI API parses items to add them to the pantry.
 - **Recipe Ratings & Filtering:** Users can rate recipes and filter/sort them.
-- **Intelligent Shopping List:** A dynamic list that consolidates ingredients, calculates costs, and tracks spending against a user's budget.
+- **Intelligent Shopping List:** A dynamic list that consolidles ingredients, calculates costs, and tracks spending against a user's budget.
 - **Interactive Cook Mode:** A persistent, step-by-step cooking interface with integrated, clickable timers to guide users while cooking.
 - **Supplier Portal:**
-    - Separate registration for local suppliers (e.g., butchers, greengrocers).
+    - Separate registration for local suppliers (e.g., butchers, greengrocerrs).
     - Dedicated portal for suppliers to log in and manage their own weekly specials (add/delete items and prices).
     - Supplier specials appear alongside supermarket specials for all users.
 - **Meal Planner & Weekly Budgeting:**